-This means that we can simply reorder the matrix so that the targeted cells we want to vary all end up in the rightmost triangle of the lower triangle, according to the fill order in Graph 16 below.
+This means that we can simply reorder the matrix so that the targeted cells we want to vary all end up in the rightmost triangle of the lower triangle of the matrix, according to the fill order in Graph 16 below.

-50 Saxena et al. (2023) explores the possibility of restricting individual covariance/correlation terms to zero, although they are not always able to enforce this restriction while maintaining positive definiteness.
+63 Saxena et al. (2023) explores the possibility of restricting individual covariance/correlation terms to zero, although they are not always able to enforce this restriction while maintaining positive definiteness.
 Velena (2017) restricts the values of the correlation matrix being simulated to specified ranges, but only for all off-diagonal cells; in some cases, one algorithm allows for cell-level values to be specified, but without guarantees of positive definiteness.

-51 Note that not all of these (orange) cells will necessarily change if values of zero are involved, but none OTHER than these (orange) cells CAN change when only the red cell changes.
+64 Note that not all of these (orange) correlation cells will necessarily change if values of zero are involved, but none OTHER than these (orange) correlation cells CAN change when only the red angle cell changes.